What is Achilles Tendonitis? How is it Treated in Singapore?

 Orthopaedic and Trauma Surgery Specialist in Singapore with 15+ Years Experience

-Dr. Gowreeson Thevendran is a fellowship-trained orthopaedic surgeon specialising in minimally invasive techniques for the foot, ankle, knee, hip, and thigh, as well as in trauma and fracture surgery.
-With his extensive training from the UK to Canada, he is a leader in both the operating room and global orthopaedic education.
+Dr. Gowreeson Thevendran is a fellowship-trained orthopaedic surgeon specialising in minimally invasive treatments for ankle injuries, including sprains.
+He also focuses on the importance of accurate diagnosis and personalised treatment to achieve optimal recovery and prevent long-term complications.
+With his training from the UK to Canada, he is experienced in both the operating room and global orthopaedic education.

-Frequently Asked Questions about Achilles Tendinitis Treatment in Singapore
+Frequently Asked Questions about Achilles Tendonitis Treatment in Singapore

 Achilles tendonitis can affect people of all ages and genders.
-Some factors, however, may make you more susceptible.
-These include age, sex, weight, fitness level and side effects of other medical treatments:
+According to specialists, some factors may make you more susceptible, and these include age, sex, weight, fitness level and side effects of other medical treatments:

 - Achilles tendonitis is most prevalent among people in their 30s – 40s